oplS16projects/Mathletes/README.md

 ### First Milestone (Fri Apr 15)

-The firse week we will spend further exploring the Libraries we are using and setting them up.
+The first week we will spend further exploring the Libraries we are using and setting them up.
 In addition, we will:

   1. Display an Arithmetic Problem
      a.
 Develop a list of arithmetic problems